-Omicron Delta Kappa has established two awards that celebrate individuals, circles, institutions, and programs that promote social justice, diversity, equity, and inclusivity.
+Omicron Delta Kappa has established three awards that celebrate individuals, circles, institutions, and programs that promote social justice, diversity, equity, and inclusivity.

 Andristine M. Robinson Champion Award for Diversity, Equity, and Inclusivity